ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.5-handlers/README.md

 Ansible can use conditionals to execute tasks or plays when certain conditions are met.

-To implement a conditional, the `when` statement must be used, followed by the condition to test.
-The condition is expressed using one of the available operators like e.g. for comparison:
+To implement a conditional, the `when` statement must be used The condition is expressed using one of the available operators like e.g. for comparison:

 |      |                                                                        |
 | ---- | ---------------------------------------------------------------------- |